springloaded-tech/SpringOS/README.md

 ## Acknowledgments

-This project is a fork of the original bootLogo by Oscar Toledo G., whose work is an inspiration in compact software design.
+This project is a fork of the original bootLogo by Oscar Toledo G, whose work is an inspiration in compact software design.
 Special thanks to:

 - The open-source community for keeping retro programming alive.
 - Oscar Toledo G. for the original design of bootLogo.